 Background

 A few winters ago I was visiting my wife's grandmother; her sidewalk was especially icy so I offered to shovel it.
 When I opened her closet door to look for some salt I found myself instantly buried under an avalanche of old phone books and various catalogs.
 Despite her protests I threw out anything that was over five years old.
 However, while sorting through the piles of dusty books I found a couple of gems.
 Notably, several Sears Catalogs from 1988-1994.
-I'm not talking about these little 20-page "Sears Wishbooks", I'm talking about the full-blown 1,500-page catalogs that listed every item Sears had for sale.
+I'm not talking about those smaller "Sears Wishbooks", I'm talking about the full-blown 1,500-page catalogs that listed every item Sears had for sale.
 I don't know if they even make these anymore, I suppose the internet has made them totally obsolete.
 Anyway, I tore out all the video game pages and scanned them for posterity.
 In hindsight maybe I should have saved the catalogs and tried to sell them on eBay.
 I don't know, that sounds like too much work for someone as lazy as me.

 A few things strike me about these catalogs, mostly the insane prices. $60 for Home Alone, $40 for Space Harrier, $50 for Tecmo Super Bowl, $600 for a CDI system; did this stuff really cost that much back then?
 It's amazing how game systems have become hundreds of times more powerful while managing to keep in the same price range.